-- 1. The number of basic views is constrained by the number of atlases (per group) and the luma picture size, but not by the sample rate. - 2.
+- 1. The number of basic and semi-basic views is constrained by the number of atlases (per group) and the luma picture size, but not by the sample rate. - 2.
 The size and aspect ratio of the source views is such that they can be packed efficiently.
 (It is sufficient to count samples, instead of performing trail packings.)